 Here are my preparation tips:

-- Know your class! – Ensure you look at the assessment data from their previous teacher.
+Ensure you look at the assessment data from their previous teacher.
 You need a good idea of the level at which each child is working.
 Know who is going to require support and who needs to be challenged.
 If you have had a ‘transition day’, this will have given you a feel for the strengths and weaknesses of your pupils.
 Using the previous assessment data and your own observations (because we all know that sometimes you don’t agree with the data!), create your table plans for different subjects as well as for registration time.
 I try to ensure children are sat in mixed ability groups during registration.
 You should also take into consideration what you know about the behaviour of certain pupils.
 I would definitely recommend having a conversation with their previous teacher to learn as much as you can about each child.
+Discover their super powers!